hathitrust/feddocs_registry/docs/registry_field_specs.md

   type: Date
   Set on save

-lc_callnum_display
+lc_call_numbers
 ------------------
   type: String
   050ab

-lccn_t
+  Renamed from lc_callnum_display

+lccn
 ------
   type: Array of strings
   Collected from source records' lccn_normalized field.

-material_type_display
+  Renamed from lccn_t

+material_type
 ---------------------
   type: String
   MARC field 300

-oclcnum_t
+  Renamed from material_type_display

+oclc
 ---------
   type: Array of Integers
   Collected from source records' oclc_resolved field.

-print_holdings_t
+  Renamed from oclcnum_t

+print_holdings
 ----------------
   type: Array of Strings
-  Collected from the print holdings database using OCLC
+  Collected from the print holdings database using OCLC Renamed from print_holdings_t

 pub_date
 --------
   type: Array of Strings
   Collected from source_records' pub_date field which leverages traject's marc_publication_date

-published_display
+place_of_publication
 -----------------
   type: Array of Strings
+  Renamed from published_display
   From the registry traject, extract_marc("260a:264|1*|abc", :trim_punctuation => true)

-publisher_headings
+publisher
 ------------------
   type: Array of Strings
-  Collected from source_records' publisher_headings field, which comes from 260b
+  Collected from source_records' publisher field, which comes from 260b Previously named publisher_headings

-publisher_t
+publisher_all
 -----------
   type: Array of Strings
-  From the registry traject, MARC 260abef:261abef:262ab:264ab
+  From the registry traject, MARC 260abef:261abef:262ab:264ab Previously named publisher_t

 ~~publisher_viaf_ids~~
 ------------------
   ~~type: Array of Strings~~
   ~~A remnant of the VIAF processing.
-Could be removed.
-Present in the Solr configs.~~ Deprecated.
+Has been removed.
+No longer present in the Solr configs.~~ Deprecated.

 registry_id